Vaginal Discharge After Menopause: What to Know

 • Is it normal to have some discharge after menopause?

-• When should I be concerned about discharge?
+• When should I be concerned about discharge after menopause?

 Is it normal to have some discharge after menopause?

-Though we often refer to the entire menopausal transition as “menopause,” menopause itself is actually one moment in time — it’s the day twelve months after your last period.
+Menopause itself is actually one moment in time—the exact day twelve months after your last period.

-Perimenopause is the time when many women begin to experience menopause symptoms like hot flashes and trouble sleeping.
+So, perimenopause is when many women begin to experience menopause symptoms like hot flashes and trouble sleeping.

-During perimenopause, the discharge you experience might actually be the same discharge you had when you were regularly getting your period.
+And the discharge you experience during this stage might actually be the same discharge you had when you were regularly getting your period.

 During our fertile years, discharge is almost always present in some amount inside the vagina.